|Back to School Clothing and Footwear Allowance 2015/2016|

 The rate of payment is age related as follows:

-It is expected that the administrative arrangements for the 2014/15 Scheme will be the same as last year.
-This means that the majority of Back to School Clothing and Footwear Allowance entitlements will be fully automated with no application form required from customers.
-These customers will simply receive a letter from the Department of Social Protection in mid-June telling them when and how their payment will be made - it is expected that automatic payments will issue in the week ending Friday 17th July 2015 and are to be collected on the same day as the customer's weekly payment.
+It is expected that the administrative arrangements for the 2015/16 Scheme will be the same as last year.
+This means that the majority of Back to School Clothing and Footwear Allowance entitlements will be fully automated with no application form required from previous customers.
+These customers will simply receive a letter from the Department of Social Protection in early June telling them when and how their payment will be made - it is expected that automatic payments will issue in the week ending Friday 17th July 2015 and are to be collected on the same day as the customer's weekly payment.

-A customer who does not receive an automated payment will be required to complete an application form which will become available from late June 2014.
+A customer who does not receive an automated payment will be required to complete an application form which will become available in June 2015.
 These applications will then be processed from one centralised unit within the Department of Social Protection.
 Further information on the scheme